ElOceanografo/StateSpace.jl/README.md

 ### Algorithms already implemented:

--	The Kalman[[1]](1) filter.
+-	**The Kalman[[1]](1) filter**.
 This is a fast and optimal technique for linear systems with Gaussian process noise and observational error.

+- **The Kalman smoother**.
+The smoother improves the state estimates obtained by filtering.

--	The extended Kalman filter.
+-	**The Extended Kalman filter**.
 This method can be applied to nonlinear problems with Gaussian noise and error.
 It works by linearizing the equations around the current state estimate, calculating the required Jacobians automagically using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).

-- The unscented Kalman filter for additive noise.
+- **The Unscented Kalman filter for additive noise**.
 This method can be applied to nonlinear problems with additive noise and error.
 This method works by transforming a set of specially placed points (known as sigma points) to describe the statistics of a transformed distribution.

+- **The Unscented Rauch-Tung-Striebel Smoother**.
+This works in a similar way to the RTS smoother for the linear system model except it can be applied to non-linear state space models.

+- **Missing Observations**.
+There are in fact two implementations.
+One basically assumes that the system follows the predicted states and propagates the errors.
+The other implementation assumes that the observed measurements and the missing measurements come from a joint multivariate normal distribution and uses this assumption to estimate the unobserved measurements.
+This is useful if you have some information about the missing observations, especially if the measurements are correlated.

 ### Algorithms on the way:

 -	The augmented unscented[[2]](2) Kalman filter.
 Applicable to nonlinear and non-Gaussian problems.
 -	The particle filter.
 Applicable to nonlinear and non-gaussian problems.
+- Parameter estimation via Expectation-Maximisation methods.

 ### Model fitting